HiAS7/The-Sauce-Book-Online/_classes/Druid.md

 ##### Land’s Stride
-Starting at 6th level, moving through nonmagical difficult terrain costs you no extra movement.\
+Starting at 6th level, moving through nonmagical difficult terrain costs you no extra movement.<br/>
 You can also pass through nonmagical plants without being slowed by them and without taking damage from them if they have thorns, spines, or a similar hazard.